xborn/exchanges-rates-nbp/README.md

 # Exchanges::Rates::Nbp

-Simbple gem that gets exchange rates from the Polish National Bank.
+Simple gem that gets exchange rates from the Polish National Bank.

 ## Installation